Reward variability and floral reward cues

 Prior to coming to Bates, Prof. Essenberg worked with a group of undergraduate students to test whether bumblebees would form preferences for a plant species that offered the bees information about which of its flowers were rewarding over one that did not.
 The group used artificial flowers in the laboratory, which allowed easy control over floral cues and rewards, and used flower size, which is often correlated with floral reward quality in nature, to provide information about floral rewards.
 In one of our two flower “species,” large flowers offered rewards and small flowers did not.
 In the other species, flowers varied in size, but large flowers were no more likely to be rewarding than small ones.

 The bees learned to prefer large flowers over small ones in the species where flower size actually gave them information about floral rewards and learned not to have a size preference in the other species.
 However, they did not learn to prefer the species that offered them information about which of its flower were rewarding.
 These results suggests that flower size as a reward cue is beneficial to the pollinators, but it is still unclear what benefit, if any, it provides to the plants.

 You can read more about this project in the following publication:

 Essenberg, C. J., R. A. Easter*, R. A. Simmons*, and D. R. Papaj.
 2015.
 The value of information in floral cues: bumblebee learning of floral size cues.
 Behavioral Ecology 26(5): 1335-1344.

 We are currently exploring other possible advantages of producing flowers with variable rewards and providing cues to indicate which flowers are more or less rewarding.
-If you are a Bates student interested in these questions, there are currently opportunities to contribute to this project through further laboratory experiments with bumblebees.
-In addition, there is an opportunity for a student to help develop a field system for these questions.
+In addition, we are beginning to investigate potential field systems for addressing questions about reward variability and reward cues.